rankutah/blog/sites/rank-utah/content/pricing.md

 ---
-title: "Pricing"
+title: "Pricing | Freelance Website Designer for Small Businesses"
-description: "Simple monthly pricing for a website or local SEO.
-No setup fee or contract."
+description: "Simple, affordable monthly pricing for a custom website from a freelance web designer.
+No setup fees or long-term contracts."
 layout: "flowbite"
 url: "/pricing"
 schema: